TrueNASTrueNAS Nightly Development Documentation

 b.
 Select the Owner and Group and click Apply Owner and Apply Group.
 With Who set to Owner, set the permission level using Permissions and Type.

-As of SCALE 22.12 (Bluefin) and later, TrueNAS does not support SMB client operating systems that are labeled by their vendor as End of Life or End of Support.
-This means MS-DOS (including Windows 98) clients, among others, cannot connect to TrueNAS SCALE SMB servers.
+As of TrueNAS 22.12 (Bluefin) and later, TrueNAS does not support SMB client operating systems that are labeled by their vendor as End of Life or End of Support.
+This means MS-DOS (including Windows 98) clients, among others, cannot connect to TrueNAS SMB servers.

 The upstream Samba project that TrueNAS uses for SMB features notes in the 4.11 release that the SMB1 protocol is deprecated and warns portions of the protocol might be further removed in future releases.
 Administrators should work to phase out any clients using the SMB1 protocol from their environments.

 a.
-Enter \\ and the TrueNAS system name or IP address in the navigation bar.
+Enter \\ followed by the TrueNAS system name or IP address in the navigation bar.
 A login credentials dialog displays.

 b.
-Enter the TrueNAS user account credentials you created on the TrueNAS system.
+Enter the TrueNAS user account credentials created on the TrueNAS system.

 c.
 Begin browsing the dataset.